OriolMoreno/C.A.R.L.E.S/README.md

 # What is this?
-This is a robotic project made for the assignature of Robòtica, Llenguatge i Planificació.
+This is a robotic project made for the subject of Robòtica, Llenguatge i Planificació.

 We made the software part deeply but we didn't get to the hardware due to Coronavirus.
-The poroject is prepared if some of the readers like you want to continue with C.A.R.L.E.S. and make it to the hardware part too.
+The project is prepared if some of the readers like you want to continue with C.A.R.L.E.S. and make it to the hardware part too.

 Take a look at description part to know more about what C.A.R.L.E.S exactly is capable.

-To take the first contact download this exe to see a soo realistic simulation of C.A.R.L.E.S:
+To take the first contact, download this exe to see a so realistic simulation of C.A.R.L.E.S:
 "https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/simulation.exe"